 If they are small, they will not affect the diamond's ability to absorb and reflect or refract light.
 Cracks and dark spots, however, are a no-no. The former makes the stone susceptible to fracturing, especially if they are close to the surface of the diamond or if the stone has a brilliant deep cut, and the latter may affect the diamond’s light performance, which spells negative consequences when it comes to fire and brilliance.
 The bottom line is that no color grade is good or bad.
 If you can get an SI1 or I1 (a 6 or 7 clarity on the AGS scale) that is eye-clean, the color should be the least of your worries.
 But you can always climb up the color and clarity scale if you have the financial muscle that comes with it.

-Diamond Color vs Diamond Clarity: From Financial Viewpoint
+Diamond Color vs Diamond Clarity From a Financial Viewpoint:

 If the notion that material items can bring you happiness is anything to go by, then material possessions such as diamonds would most certainly qualify.
-Like with everything else, the more financially stable you are, the more likely it is that you can afford highly-priced luxuries.
-Whether fashion, cars, or jewelry, the bigger the spend, the more of a ‘statement’ you make in society.
+Like with everything else, the more financially stable you are, the more likely it is that you can afford higher-priced items.
 In the case of diamond color and clarity, the combination of a flawless (though very rare) and colorless stone (D-F colors) has the highest market value.

 You will have to reach deep into your pockets to purchase that kind of stone: a situation only possible when money is not an issue.
 Considering that inclusions and blemishes are not visible in an eye-clean diamond, does color outweigh clarity?
 Before drawing that conclusion, it is always good to have the stone assessed to ascertain the facts of flaws on and in a diamond.
 Not all flaws inhibit the features of a diamond.
 But what about the unwanted and potentially dangerous ones?
 For instance, flaws in the pavilion of a shallow cut diamond could affect the angle at which light bounces off the pavilion facets before shooting out through the table and into the observer’s eyes.